 I’m not referring to being ignorant and just showing up with a bag.
 No, I’m talking about when all the information you find gives you different answers.

-I’m obsessive about checking our baggage allowance because I am aware that, unlike the U.S. domestic flights where all they care about is if your bag is the correct size, in Europe they also weigh your carry-on bag to see if it’s the within the weight limits allowed.
+I’m obsessive about checking our baggage allowance because I am aware that, unlike the U.S. domestic flights where all they care about is if your carry-on bag is the correct size, in Europe, they also weigh your carry-on bag to see if it’s the within the weight limits allowed.
 Each airline has differing bag allowances and I wanted to make sure we were planning accordingly.

 We don’t fly on intra-Europe flights very often (which is one of the main reasons we’ve never had to fly on Ryanair).
-However, it was necessary for us to get from London to Salzburg, Austria about a year and change ago, and as it turned out, I picked the one day of the week when British Airways didn’t fly a direct flight between the two cities.
+However, it was necessary for us to get from London to Salzburg, Austria and as it turned out, I picked the one day of the week when British Airways didn’t fly a direct flight between the two cities.
 I found a ticket using ITA Matrix (now owned and slowly being dismantled by Google) on the now-bankrupt Airberlin.
 Not being very familiar with Airberlin, I booked the flights through Expedia, whose website found the same flights for the same price I found on my search.
 While not an optimal routing (London – Berlin – Salzburg), I was getting us to where we needed to go.

 A codeshare agreement, also known as codeshare, is an aviation business arrangement where two or more airlines share the same flight.
 Sharing, in this sense, means that each airline publishes and markets the flight under its own airline designator and flight number as part of its published timetable or schedule.